-Nayanka Paquete Perdigão is currently a Research Associate with the African Leadership Centre (ALC).
-She also heads their fellowship programme and convenes the annual ALC Africa Debates.
-Her duties include research, coordinating of the Peace & Security Fellowships and mentorship on the fellowship programme.
+Nayanka Paquete Perdigão is currently the head of the ALC Peace and Security Fellowship programme and convenes the annual ALC Africa Debates.
+She is also a Research Associate with the African Leadership Centre (ALC).
 Prior to this, she was a Research Assistant with the Conflict Security Development Group (CSDG), also at King’s College London.

-Nayanka was educated at the School of Oriental and African Studies (SOAS) where she holds a BA in Politics and Development and a MSc at the London School of Economics (LSE) in Urbanisation and Development.
+Nayanka was educated at the School of Oriental and African Studies (SOAS) where she gained a BA in Politics and Development, and she holds an MSc from the London School of Economics (LSE) in Urbanisation and Development.
 Nayanka also holds a MRes in Political Science, also from the LSE.
+She holds a doctorate in Leadership Studies with reference to Security and Development from King’s College London.
+Her PhD thesis completed in May 2020 was titled: Leadership and State-Building in Guinea-Bissau: Binding and Unbinding Mutuality in State and Society Relations.

 Nayanka has lived in several developing countries and is fluent in English, French, Portuguese and Guinea-Bissau Creole.
-She is a commentator on African Affairs on Radio France International and Al Jazeera.
-She is also a Guinea-Bissau freelance contributor for The Economist Intelligence Unit (EIU).
+She has commented on development, peace, and security issues for Lusophone and Francophone Africa on Radio France International and Al Jazeera.
+She was also a Guinea-Bissau freelance contributor for The Economist Intelligence Unit (EIU).

 - State formation and elite bargains